deepset-ai/haystack-home/content/blog/improve-retrieval-with-auto-merging/index.md

 ## Conclusion

 In this tutorial we saw how the `AutoMergingRetriever` works.
 One important aspect of the `AutoMergingRetriever` implementation in Haystack is that it requires the documents to be split using the `HierarchicalDocumentSplitter`.
 Another aspect to notice as we saw, is that the `AutoMergingRetriever` should be used in conjunction with other base `Retrievers` allowing for a more flexible retrieval system.

-The features discussed in this article come from our `haystack-experimantal` package and we have [an ongoing Discussion](https://github.com/deepset-ai/haystack-experimental/discussions/78) about them.
-Please try out the cookbook and tell us what you think!